 Leon Milman Memorial Fellow Ms. Stephanie Benzaquen

 Stephanie Benzaquen is a PhD candidate in art history and a researcher at the Centre for Historical Culture, School of History, Culture, and Communication, at Erasmus University Rotterdam in the Netherlands.
-She received master’s and bachelor’s degrees in art history from the Université La Sorbonne Paris I. For her Leon Milman Memorial Fellowship, she is conducting research for her project “Art Theory and Cultural Memory of the Holocaust: Reading Images of Nazi Atrocities with Warburg’s Mnemosyne Atlas.”
+She received master’s and bachelor’s degrees in art history from the Université La Sorbonne Paris I. For her Leon Milman Memorial Fellowship, she conducted research for her project “Art Theory and Cultural Memory of the Holocaust: Reading Images of Nazi Atrocities with Warburg’s Mnemosyne Atlas.”

 Ms. Benzaquen is the author of several articles, including “Witnessing and Reenacting in Cambodia: Reflection on Shifting Testimonies” (2012); “Looking at the West Looking Away?
 Khmer Rouge, Western Blindness, and Documentary Images” (2011); and “Remediating Genocidal Images into Contemporary Art: The Case of Tuol Sleng Mug Shots” (2010).
 She is a 2010 recipient of a fellowship at the Stone Summer Theory Institute at the School of the Art Institute in Chicago, Illinois, and was a researcher in the Theory Department at Jan van Eyck Academie in the Netherlands.
 She has language skills in French, Hebrew, and English.